 I angrily paraded another 100 feet up the trail before surrendering to my screaming lungs.
 My dad caught up and begged me to go, where I was persistent that I would not go without him.
 I knew how much he would regret it if he stopped now.
-I got this trip for him as a Christmas Present, and I didn't fly us all the way out here to quit so close to our goal.
-I understood his pain, but the top was within reach and I'm one stubborn daughter.
+I got this trip for him as a Christmas present, and I didn't fly us out here to quit with our goal in reach.
+I understood his pain, but the top was close and I'm one stubborn daughter.
 So we continued on one step at a time.

-Reluctantly we made our way up the trail and after taking over two hours to hike under two miles…we were at the sub dome.
-The sub dome consisted of an almost vertical wall up a rocky slope which were climbed by small indents made to use as steps.
-It was 2:00pm and I knew if we were going to make the top we would have to push.
+Reluctantly we made our way up the trail.
+Finally, after taking over two hours to hike under two miles, we were at the sub dome.
+The sub dome consisted of an almost vertical wall up a rocky slope, which was climbed by small indents made to use as steps.
+It was 2:00 pm and I knew if we were going to make it we would have to push.
 The sub dome is relatively safe as long as you stay on the intended stairs and watch your step.
 Any foolish playing or misstep could send you down the slope side.

-And then as soon as you make the top of the sub dome you see the massive stone in front of your path.
-It’s almost vertical side is your last and final challenge.
+Atop the sub dome, the massive granite face of the Half Dome hits you in the face.
+Its vertical slope is your last and final challenge.
 Once you make it up, you're at the top, you've done it.

 However, it's not that easy.
-In order to successfully make it too the top, you must climb within the cables on the side of the dome.
+To successfully make it to the top, you must climb within the cables on the side of the dome.
 If you attempt anything outside those lifelines, you're plunging down a rocky cliff until you meet hard ground thousands of feet below.
-Gloves are vital when climbing the cables, because without them your hands will be so torn that blood and blisters will be your consequence.
+Gloves are vital when climbing the cables because without them, your hands will be so torn that blood and blisters will be your consequence.
 Take one step at a time, remember that a poorly thought decision can have a deadly consequence.

-The view is absolutely-so-freaking-incredibly beautiful.
-After almost giving up, wanting to kill each other and thinking we were going to die we were standing on top of California.
+The view is insane.
+After almost giving up, my dad nearly signing a petition for my adult adoption, and thinking we failed; we were standing on the summit.
 The first thing I did was walk to the far side of the dome, plop down on the rock and call my aunt.
 "We made it!"
-I told her, where she replied “You did?
+I told her, where she replied, "You did?
 Congratulations!
 Glad to be back down?"

-After making her worry with our phone conversation and reassuring her we wouldn’t get stranded on our way down or eaten by a bear we only spent about 30 minutes at the top, smiling cheek to cheek and taking pictures on the edge of thousand foot cliffs (because why not?).
-My dad thanked me for forcing him too the top, because he already knew how massive his regrets would be otherwise.
-Seeing his face after completing a huge accomplishment was well worth making him hate me on the way up.
+Time ticking, we spent about 30 minutes at the top, smiling cheek to cheek and taking pictures on the edge of thousand-foot cliffs (because why not?).
+My dad thanked me for forcing him to the top because he already knew how massive his regrets would be otherwise.
+Seeing his face after completing a considerable accomplishment was well worth making him hate me on the way up.
 We bid farewell to the top and began our journey back to the valley floor, thousands of vertical feet below.

-We collapsed into the car, and sat their motionless for minutes before realizing our need of food.
-Since 12:30pm we had ate only a few nuts next to a river on our decent.
-Starving we pulled into the pizzeria parking lot where our legs were so cramped from the climb we could barely walk (seriously we looked pathetic).
+We collapsed into the car and sat there motionless for minutes before realizing our need for food.
+Since 12:30 pm, we had eaten only a few nuts next to a river on our descent.
+Starving, we pulled into the pizzeria parking lot where our legs were so cramped from the climb we could barely walk (seriously we looked pathetic).
 I thought I was going to throw up, but I knew I needed to eat.
-Well next thing you know the entire greasy cheese pizza that was in front of me was gone.
-Who stole it?!
-Nope, just in my stomach.
+Well, next thing you know the entire greasy cheese pizza that was in front of me was gone.

-So for anyone looking to climb the Half Dome, do it!
+So for anyone looking to complete the Half Dome hike, do it!
 Make sure to apply for a hiking permit, which usually needs to be done in March.
-About 50% of people who apply actually get permits, so it's never guaranteed.
-It is something you will never forgot and not regret.
+About 50% of people who apply get permits, so it's never guaranteed.
 I hope this post gives you what not to do and how to maximize your enjoyment.
-I cannot tell you these words give you what to expect, because no matter how hard and how often you read it, there is knowing until you begin.
-Being able to climb this amazing wonder is a risk worth taking, however the dangers which lurk on the trail should be taken seriously.
+I cannot tell you these words give you what to expect because no matter how hard and how often you read it, there is knowing until you begin.
+Being able to climb the Half Dome is a risk worth taking.
+However, the dangers which lurk on the trail should be taken seriously.
 Hundreds of people are rescued every year, some with severe injuries.
-The sub dome and Half Dome are climbs that can take a life and the altitude can lapse judgment.
+The sub dome and Half Dome are climbs that can take a life.
 Be safe and enjoy the view!
 It's worth it all.

-Lastly, I would like to thank the amazing family from Las Vegas.
-You guys opened your camp and gave us hospitality on a night that could have potentially ruined our climb.
-Your stories, food and laughs have stuck with us since the trip and I hope someday you stumble upon this post and we are able to reconnect.
+Lastly, I would like to thank the fantastic family from Las Vegas, who opened their camp to us.
+You gave us hospitality & kindness on a night that would have undoubtedly ruined our climb.
+Your stories, food, and laughs have stuck with us since the trip and I hope someday you stumble upon this post and we can reconnect.
 Thank you.